|

 Expanded THA applicants are required to provide verification of monies spent on shelter costs.
 If the applicant fails to provide verification that the initial 16-day payment was spent on shelter, then the final payment must be issued by vendor pay following the “restricted payment” process.
 Refer to Homeless Assistance Payment Information.

-Note: When issuing restricted payments, the SSBS must take all health and safety concerns of these applicants into consideration.
+Important: When issuing restricted payments, the SSBS must take all health and safety concerns of these applicants into consideration.

 Overpayment